 It was about a metre square.
 It was totally ordinary, wholly unprepossessing.
 It had no adornment or gilt edges or any other accoutrement that might be expected to decorate a trapdoor to heaven.
 It was just like the manhole in the ceiling in our pantry, but larger: square, wooden and slightly stained with age.

 My legs were jelly, my skin burned and my head pounded.
-I looked for Gabbie, who was seated on a long lounge.
+I looked around, stunned, unable to comprehend what this was.
+I searched for Gabbie, who was seated on a long lounge.
 She was sipping a drink from a large cup.
-She smiled and waved and the light about her lifted my spirits.
+She smiled and waved and a strange but gentle lustre light about her lifted my spirits.
 I flung myself next to her, and for the first time in what seemed a lifetime I was able to rest my body.
 My legs shook, my arms trembled and the cool air of the space we were in flaunted its comforts across my quivering frame.

-I snuggled close to Gabbie.
+I snuggled close to her.
 We were nose to nose.
 I thought she was crying, but no, it was a giggle.
 A light-hearted and childish titter that was somehow apt for the moment.

 ‘We did it,’ she said.
 ‘We did it.’
 And we hugged and laughed and tears of relief streamed down our cheeks and never did I feel she was more wonderful than at that moment.
 She had not suffered the same sunburn as I had.
 Her arms and hands were smooth and glowed with vitality.
 Any stain of perspiration in her hair had dissipated, and her locks flowed luxuriantly about her shoulders.
 Her eyes were clear and alive.